EE3901/EE5901 Sensor Technologies Week 4 NotesNon-linear Kalman filters

 A few points to note:

-- You will typically need to tune the process covariance to get good results.
+and vary with each time step so you must re-calculate them inside your loop. - You will typically need to tune the process covariance to get good results.
 Essentially you are trading off how much the filter believes the prediction vs how much it believes the measurement.
 As with the linear Kalman filter, a diagonal matrix with standard deviation proportional to the time step is a plausible starting point in the absence of a more detailed error model.

 The Unscented Kalman Filter (UKF)